dinesh-bazgain/BMI_Calculator/README.md

 ### Prerequisites

 - A modern web browser (Chrome, Firefox, etc.)
-- Internet connection
+- Internet connection.
-- Node.js and npm installed
+- Node.js and npm installed.

 ### How to Run